-If chi-square > 0.05, Ho is accepted, indicating that PLS is the most appropriate method.
-If chi-square < 0.05, Ho is rejected, and REM is considered the more suitable method.
+If chi-square > 0.05, Ho is accepted, indicating that PLS is the most appropriate method for this study.
+If chi-square < 0.05, Ho is rejected, and the REM is considered the more suitable method.

 3) Classical Assumption Test